Warsaw radio mast

-The mast was designed for national pride, mainly because of the height of the mast, which made it the tallest structure in the world, surpassing the KVLY-TV mast in Blanchard, North Dakota.
+The mast was designed for national pride, mainly because of the height of the mast, which made it the tallest structure in the world at the time, surpassing the KVLY-TV mast in Blanchard, North Dakota, US.
 It was also designed to broadcast the "propaganda of the successes."
-However, an unintended effect of the mast's height was that the "officially non-existent Poles of the east" could tune in to Polish radio broadcasts, including those in remote places such as Antarctica.
-The transmitter was so powerful that the waves of Polish Radio Programme 1 could be received in parts of Canada and the United States.
+Due to the mast's height, listeners from all over the world could tune in to Polish radio broadcasts, including those in remote places such as Antarctica.

+The official name of the facility was Radiofoniczny Ośrodek Nadawczy w Konstantynowie (Radiophonic Transmission Centre Konstantynów), Radiowe Centrum Nadawcze w Konstantynowie (Radio Transmission Centre Konstantynów; RCN Konstantynów) or Warszawska Radiostacja Centralna (WRC) w Gąbinie (Warsaw Central Radio Station Gąbin).
+It broadcast Polskie Radio's Program I (unofficially referred to as "Jedynka").
+The transmitter was so powerful that Program I could be received in parts of Canada and the United States.

 Construction

-The Mast's location, which was finalized to be in Gąbin, was chosen because of the high soil conductivity and the need for a position in the centre of Poland.
-A large amount of research was utilized to decide where to build the mast, which included factors such as soil resistance, ownership of property, and the quality of infrastructure (especially roads).
-Construction began in 1969.
+The mast's location, which was finalised to be in Gąbin, was chosen because of its high soil conductivity and the need for a position in the centre of Poland.
+A large amount of research was used to decide where to build the mast, which included factors such as soil resistance, ownership of property, and the quality of infrastructure (especially roads).

-The mast was initially constructed to replace the Raszyn radio transmitter, which had been constructed in 1949.
-The Raszyn mast had been prioritized to cover the Eastern Borderlands, and so Polish authorities did not consider reception in the Recovered Territories.
+The mast was initially constructed to replace the Raszyn radio transmitter, which had been constructed in 1931 and rebuilt in 1949.
+The Raszyn transmitter was designed to cover the Eastern Borderlands, and so Polish authorities did not consider reception in the Recovered Territories.
 When it became evident that Raszyn could not provide coverage to the entire country, the station received an increase of power to 500 kW, but this too failed.
-In the late 1960s it was decided to construct a new central transmitter at the geographical centre of Poland.
+In the late 1960s it was decided to construct a new central transmitter at the geographical centre of Poland (post-WWII borders).
 Gąbin was chosen not only due to its central position, but also its high soil conductivity.
 During storms, when the mast could not operate, the signal would be temporarily switched to Raszyn, a process that was eased thanks to direct phone lines from RCN Konstantynów to both Raszyn and the energy sector.